mines-erds/course-overviews/557_Syllabus.md

   - spotify CNN?
   - clustering with real-world data? por-perm?

-## Week 8
+## Week 7 and 8
-Final project, where students bring in a real-world dataset and perform data wrangling, visualization, and statistical analysis
+Final project, where students bring in a real-world dataset and perform data wrangling, visualization, statistical analysis, and machine-learning techniques to produce a report

 # Important things